What is mycetoma?

 Mycetoma is a chronic slow-growing infection which comes in either bacterial (actinomycetoma) or fungal (eumycetoma) form.
 This highly neglected disease is not well understood or widely studied.
 Infection begins most often in the foot, probably after a cut allows the bacteria or fungus to enter from the soil or animal dung, and it can spread to other parts of the body.
 It slowly, progressively, and initially painlessly, destroys subcutaneous tissues.
 Mycetoma affects skin, muscle and bone, causing severe disability.

-There is no effective cure for fungal mycetoma, and amputation is common when infection is severe or treatment fails.
+The current treatments for fungal mycetoma is difficult to administer making adherence low, and amputation is common when infection is severe or treatment fails.
 But even so, there is a high chance of recurrence.
 Disfigurement and disability can lead to stigma and social discrimination, placing a heavy burden on communities and health services in affected areas.
 Children and young adults are particularly at risk.

 What is the impact of mycetoma?